 • Students should follow a balanced program; rather than “doubling up,” for example, in English or science, they should take courses in each of the various academic disciplines.

-• Previous courses of study, standardized test scores, and SAT results are used by the Vice President of Academic Affairs, the Director of Scheduling and the Director of College Guidance to determine recommendations for postgraduate courses.
+• Previous courses of study, standardized test scores, and SAT results are used by the Vice President of Academic Affairs, the Director of Scheduling and the Director of College Counseling to determine recommendations for postgraduate courses.

 • Elective courses are readily available if you have sufficient time and interest; postgraduates have found Public Speaking to be particularly valuable.

 • Postgraduate students are required to take an English course during each trimester of their year at Sem.
 In the fall term they will be scheduled for English 224: Style and Structure, worth .333 credits.